microsoft/windows-ai-studio-templates/configs/zephyr-7b-beta/README.md

 ### Deploy the Inference Endpoint
 If you wish to revise the inference code or reload the inference model, please execute the `AI Toolkit: Deploy for inference` command.
-This will synchronize your latest code with ACA and restart the replica.
+This will synchronize your latest code with Azure Container App and restart the replica.

 Once deployment is successfully completed, you can access the inference API by clicking on the "*Go to Inference Endpoint*" button displayed in the VSCode notification.
 Alternatively, the web API endpoint can be found under `ACA_APP_ENDPOINT` in `./infra/inference.config.json` and in the output panel.
 You are now ready to evaluate the model using this endpoint.